 Instructions

-- To make the cupcakes, cream together the butter and caster sugar until smooth
+- To make the cupcakes, mix together the butter and caster sugar until smooth, ideally using a electric mixer

 - Add the eggs and milk, and whisk in

-- To make the buttercream, mix together the butter and icing sugar with a spoon or electric hand whisk, when it starts to come together, add the milk and Galaxy spread and mix until smooth
+- To make the buttercream, mix together the butter and icing sugar idelly with an electric whisk, when it starts to come together, add the milk and Galaxy spread and mix until smooth.
+If the buttercream is too stiff, you can add a little more milk

-- Pipe the buttercream onto each cupcake using a piping bag fitted with an open star nozzle.
+- Pipe the buttercream onto each cupcake using a piping bag fitted with a nozzle.
 Or spread on with a spoon

 - Store in an airtight container in a cool place, eat leftovers within 3 days